Days of Hope: Episodes

-Box-set and certification
+DVD box-set and certification

 Days of Hope is included on the Ken Loach at the BBC DVD box-set released in 2011.

 The first two episodes of the series were given 15 certificates: the first episode for strong language, and the second for strong language and moderate violence.
 Episodes 3 and 4 were given PG certificates.

 Reception

 The first episode of Days of Hope caused considerable controversy in the British media owing to its critical depiction of the military in World War I, and particularly over a scene where conscientious objectors were tied up to stakes outside trenches in view of enemy fire after refusing to obey orders.
 An ex-serviceman subsequently contacted The Times newspaper with an illustration from the time of a similar scene.
 In an interview, Loach said that numerous letters were written to newspapers about small inaccuracies (e.g. the soldiers' marching formations) but relatively few challenging the main narrative of events.

 In contrast, the Marxist historian John Newsinger has argued that the final episode of Days of Hope was so concerned with historical accuracy about the General Strike that it had become "boring" and "a heroic failure".
 He contrasts this with "the magnificent socialist dramas" in the first episodes, which were less concerned with historical accuracy.

 Winston Churchill is portrayed relatively negatively in the series, which highlights his attitude towards the coal miners during the strikes of 1921 and 1926.
 Ken Loach said in an interview that the media were particularly offended by a line that compared Churchill to a vulture and Lenin to an eagle.

 In an editorial entitled Does the bias run both ways?, The Times defended the decision of the BBC to broadcast the plays against calls for censorship but also questioned whether the BBC would have broadcast a play "with equal dramatic merit, but with a right-wing bias".

-A lengthy review in Freedom anarchist fortnightly praised the "painstaking" research, the evolution in character of Sarah Hargreaves and the space given for different points of view in the second episode, but criticised the lengthy dialogue, the forced references to Trotsky and the overuse of slow fade-to-black sequences.
+A lengthy review in Freedom anarchist fortnightly praised the "painstaking" research, the evolution in character of Sarah Hargreaves and the space given for different points of view in the second episode, but criticized the lengthy dialogue, the forced references to Trotsky and the overuse of slow fade-to-black sequences.